Joshfairhead/Obsidian/Omnicient/Regen Foundation/Revathi Call 20-12-21.md

 # Revathi Call 20-12-21

 ### Looking forward
 There is a desire to move faster towards key goals, or perhaps for more transparency/visibility about the movement towards those goals.
 This naturally leads to questions around how metrics fit in?
 What kinds are ok?
 How should they be used?
-We